Sandile Zungu: Personal life

 Zungu was married to Zodwa Zungu from 1991 until her death in 2016 from cancer.
 They had four children: Mfundo, Lwazi, Vuyo, and Sinenjabulo.
 In June 2022, he married Nozipho Magubane, and they welcomed a daughter, Nobuholi Nala Zungu, in May 2023.
 He was briefly engaged to Slindile “Slee” Wendy Ndlovu from 2016 to 2022.

 He resides in Durban, Albert Town, and the Zungu Wedding and Conference Center.
-His car collection includes a Bentley Continental GT, Mercedes-Benz CLA, and BMW 760li.
-His estimated net worth is $13 million (approximately R226 million).

 Philanthropy

 Through the Zodwa Zungu Foundation, Zungu supports cancer-related causes.
 His township upbringing and church-based programs inspire his community upliftment efforts.

 Controversies

 In 2022, Sandile Zungu, a prominent South African businessman and AmaZulu FC owner, campaigned for the ANC KwaZulu-Natal provincial chairperson role, promoting job creation and party unity before withdrawing to prioritize ANC cohesion.
 In 2025, Sizekhaya Holdings, where Zungu is a key figure, won the R180 billion National Lottery licence, committing to job creation and innovation.
 Allegations of favouritism linked to ANC figures were dismissed by Sizekhaya and the parliamentary statement issued on Tuesday, 24 June 2025, National Lotteries Commission (NLC) confirming a transparent process.